 Many people assume their telecoms accounts, such as mobile contracts, don’t appear on their credit file.
 This is certainly not the case.
 Keeping on top of your mobile phone bill is important; missing payments, even for this, can be a sign to lenders that you’re not responsible with your money or suffering with financial difficulties.
 Not a good look.

 How good is your payment history?
-Find out with your free Credibble account.
+Find out with a Credibble account for less than £10 a month.